MicrosoftDocs/microsoft-salescopilot-docs/articles/save-ai-notes-crm.md

 ---
 title: Configure how AI meeting notes are saved from Teams recap to CRM
-description: Learn how to configure how AI meeting notes are saved from Teams recap to CRM using the Sales app in Teams. ms.date: 11/20/2025 ms.topic: how-to ms.service: microsoft-sales-copilot
+description: Learn how to configure how AI meeting notes are saved from Teams recap to CRM using the Sales agent in Teams. ms.date: 11/20/2025 ms.topic: how-to ms.service: microsoft-sales-copilot